 Most men experience the signs and symptoms of male andropause but do not associate them with the decrease in hormonal function, and rather end up on various medications, such as statins, antidepressants, and blood pressure medications.
 Such approach not only covers up the underlying hormonal deficiencies, but medication is known to lower testosterone levels, further fueling the cycle.

 Very often, low testosterone levels are also associated with elevation in estrogens.
 Estrogens in male act as anti-androgens.
-Testosterone is naturally converts to estrogen at higher rates if there is too much testosterone, or the enzyme aromatase that helps this conversion is elevated.
+Testosterone is naturally converted to estrogen at higher rates if there is too much it, or of the enzyme aromatase that aids this conversion.
 This enzyme is produced and stored in the fat tissue, so as the fat storage increases, so is the conversion of testosterone into estrogen.
-Insulin resistance and increased cortisol levels in response to physical, chemical and psychological, stressors, raise this enzyme.
-Estrogens in male can lead to enlargement of the prostate.
+Insulin resistance and increased cortisol levels in response to physical, chemical and psychological, stressors, also raise this enzyme.
+High levels of estrogens in males have been implicated in the increased risk of prostate cancer.

 Research demonstrates that the men with low testosterone concentrations, placed on testosterone supplementation, increase lean body mass, and decrease abdominal fat even without any changes to diet and exercise.
 Thus, testosterone appears to have a tremendous influence on male metabolism.
 However, testosterone alone is not enough.
 If the conversion to estrogen not addressed, testosterone creams can only increase testosterone to estrogen conversion, rendering the therapy ineffective.